telecodani/ansible-elkstack/README.md

 * 3.install_and_configure_logstash.yml
 * 4.install_and_configure_filebeat.yml

-Once all playbook are completed you can access at server_ip:81.
-And with the user kibanaadmin with the same password.
+Once all playbook are completed you will be able to access at server_ip:81.
+With kibanaadmin as user with the same password.
 You can add new users on /etc/nginx/htpasswd.users with:
 ```
 echo "new_user_name_here:`openssl passwd -apr1`" | sudo tee -a /etc/nginx/htpasswd.users
 ```